Major Nebraska Rivers and their drainages

 By Gary Stone, Nebraska Extension water & integrated cropping systems educator firstname.lastname@example.org

-This six-part series will cover the major rivers and their respective drainages found in Nebraska, with some geography and history about Nebraska’s rivers.
+This will be a six-part series on the major rivers and their respective drainages found in Nebraska with their geography and history about Nebraska’s rivers.

-Nebraska has abundant water sources with many streams, rivers, and groundwater.
-At times these rivers flood, creating devastation.
-While abundant, the amount of clean water is finite.
-This water irrigates over nine million acres of crops across the state, providing for our daily needs, riparian habitat for wildlife and fauna, many recreational opportunities, and aesthetics for the soul.
+Nebraska is blessed with abundant water, with many streams, rivers, and groundwater.
+At times these rivers flood, creating unbelievable devastation.
+This finite resource of abundant, clean water serves to irrigate over nine million acres of crops across the state, provides for our daily needs, riparian habitat for wildlife and fauna, a multitude of recreational opportunities, and aesthetics for the soul.
 Safe and respectful use of this essential resource is incumbent on all of us.

-Crops grown in the area are corn, soybeans, grain sorghum, alfalfa, and small grains.
+Primary crops grown in this area include corn, soybeans, alfalfa, forages, and small grains.

-To view these river drainages and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/).
-At the website, click “Go to Map.”
+To view these river drainages and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/) At the website, click “Go to Map.”
 From the new page, zoom in on the state.
 In the upper right corner of the page, click “Trace Upstream.”
-Zoom in and find the point you want to trace the river/stream upstream.
-A quick way to start is to click where the Mississippi River flows into the Gulf of Mexico near Pilottown.
-You will see the entire Mississippi River Drainage and quite a bit of the country.
-To see the Big Blue River Drainage, click on the river at the confluence with the Kansas River near Manhattan, Kan.
-If you know the river/stream headwaters/source, you can also use the “Trace Downstream” feature.
+Zoom in and find the point you want to trace the river / stream upstream.
+To see the Loup River Drainage, click on the river at the confluence with the Platte River near Columbus, NE.
+If you know the river / stream headwaters / source, you can also use the “Trace Downstream” feature.